brenogmrs/json-server/README.md

 # json-server

-### this is a simplistic implementation of javascripts [json-server](https://www.npmjs.com/package/json-server) using Go!
+### This is a simplistic implementation of javascripts [json-server](https://www.npmjs.com/package/json-server) using Go!
 It uses the the file called `db.json` at the root of the project to create a Web Server using the resources of it.

 ---